cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstmodule.md

 ## Presentation of the problem

-The aim of this tutorial is to implement a simple equation of diffusion in NabLab:
+The aim of this tutorial is to implement a simple equation of diffusion in NabLab on a 2D cartesian mesh:

 $$
 \begin{equation}